buchnerh/ratatoskr/docs/sprint-002/test_result/test_result.md

 - initiating search for nearby bluetooth devices on phone doesn't detect laptop

-(this problem most likely has nothing to do with 'ratatoskr').
+(this problem may not have anything to do with 'ratatoskr' -- unless it's the symptom of a lacking BT "file transfer" profile that should be provided by 'ratatoskr').

 ## Try using the SharePlugin to push Contact card to phone